Book Book Your Stay

 Do I need a permit for Angels Landing?

 Yes.
-Since April 2022, everyone hiking past Scout Lookout to the Angels Landing summit needs a permit from recreation.gov.
-There is a seasonal lottery (apply months in advance) and a day-before lottery (apply by 3 PM MT the day before).
-The application fee is $6, plus $3 per person if selected.
+Since April 2022, everyone hiking past Scout Lookout to the summit needs a permit from recreation.gov.

-What if I do not get an Angels Landing permit?
+What if I do not get a permit?

 Stay Here, Summit Angels Landing Tomorrow